-Arizona College Preparatory Uniform Standards - Fridays Only Shirts Approved ACP Polos (purple, black, gray, or white with ACP crest) Approved white oxford shirts with ACP Crest or ACP t-shirts are required.
-ACP t-shirts are allowed to be untucked on Fridays only.
-College themed shirts also allowed (It MUST clearly be a college shirt not a city) on Fridays.
-Uniform Polo shirts MUST still be tucked in throughout the day.
-Pants/Shorts Approved black, khaki, navy blue or blue denim jeans or knee length (touch the knee) shorts.
+Arizona College Preparatory Uniform Standards - Friday's Only Shirts Approved ACP Polos (purple, black, gray, or white with ACP crest), approved white oxford shirts with ACP Crest or College themed or ACP t-shirts are permitted.
+ACP t-shirts are allowed to be untucked.
+Pants/Shorts Approved navy, black, khaki, gray or denim jeans/pants or knee length (touch the knee) shorts are allowed.
 No leggings or athletic shorts/pants allowed.
 Skirts, Skorts Approved navy, black, khaki, denim, or gray skirts and skorts are permitted.
 Approved plaid skirts from Anton Uniforms are acceptable. (length: MUST touch the knee -this includes skater skirts).
 Capris Approved navy, black, gray, denim, or khaki capris are permitted.
-Sweaters, jackets, Jackets, sweaters, sweatshirts, and hoodies with ACP logo or college logo/emblem are permitted.
-If the outerwear does not have an ACP or college logo it must be solid purple, black, gray, navy or white without logos or designs. hoodies, and sweatshirts Shoes Shoes must be worn at all times.
+Sweaters, Jackets, sweaters, sweatshirts, and hoodies with ACP logo or college logo/emblem are permitted.
+If the outerwear jackets, does not have an ACP or college logo it must be solid purple, black, gray, navy or white without logos or designs. hoodies, and sweatshirts Shoes Shoes must be worn at all times.
 All footwear (except sandals) must be worn with socks.
 Footwear must adhere securely at the heel and be tied properly.
-Undershirts/ Turtlenecks Short and long-sleeve undershirts/turtlenecks in solid black, purple, gray or white are permitted.
+Undershirts/ Short and long-sleeve undershirts/turtlenecks in solid black, purple, gray or white are permitted.
+Turtlenecks